Drive sales on autopilot with ecommerce-focused featuresSee Features

 Ecommerce product personalization like this is tough to achieve, but still possible.

 This can be done by taking into account demographic information like gender and location when you segment your buyers, and also by correlating with purchase and visit data.

 Ecommerce giant Amazon does this consistently and extremely well.
-Their automation follows up with emails based on what you looked at on site, what you left in your basket and your most recent purchases.
+Their automation follows up with emails based on what you looked at on your site, what you left in your basket, and your most recent purchases.

-They’re believed to have a 60% conversion rate on product recommendations that they send through to their customers inbox.
+They’re believed to have a 60% conversion rate on product recommendations that they send through to their customers’ inboxes.
 This is extremely easy to do using Omnisend, as it automates the entire process so you can let your automation work on autopilot.

 When you’re adding products to your website, you can usually select complementary products to cross-sell and upsell to customers.
 It might be a matching set or something that will help you to use the product you’re currently adding to your basket.

 Retailer Target does this well on its site—if you search TVs on a desktop, you’ll get results for a matching stand or wall mount as a “frequently bought together recommendation.”
 Beauty brand Sephora has a slightly different approach.

 It shows similar products to prospective customers and also provides the option to compare products.
 This takes ecommerce personalization through product recommendations a notch higher.